 (252) 823-5166 ext.
 319 (Rocky Mount)

-- Application for Admission: Submit an official ECC Application for Admission by applying online.
+Submit an official ECC Application for Admission by applying online.
 Printed copies of the application may be obtained from Student Services on either campus.
 ECC accepts applications daily, however it is higly recommended that your application be completed as soon as possible to allow sufficient time for your application to be processed prior to the beginning of the new term.

 If you are planning to apply for financial aid, please do so as soon as possible; you do not have to be admitted as a student to start this process.
-Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+Complete the Free Application for Federal Student Aid (FAFSA).
 Edgecombe Community College’s school code is 008855 and is required on the application.

 Please note that submission of transcripts can take a few weeks; plan ahead to ensure that you can finish the application process well in advance of registering for classes.
-Have all of your transcripts (high school or GED, and college) mailed to: Students have the opportunity to meet an admission counselor to discuss placement test results, curriculum programs, academic advising, and to obtain an Individual Graduation Plan for their selected course of study.
+Have all of your transcripts (high school or GED, and college) mailed to:

+Students have the opportunity to meet with an admission counselor to discuss placement test results, curriculum programs, academic advising, and to obtain an Individual Graduation Plan for their selected course of study.
 Your counselor or your program advisor will help you find classes for your first semester.